Michael Carel Asser (April 28, 1838-July 29, 1913) was born

 went on to study law at the Athenaeum in Amsterdam, taking a

-doctor's degree in 1860 at the age of twenty-two.
+doctor's degree in 1860 at the age of twenty-one.
 In that same

 year, the Dutch government appointed him a member of an